How to Hold a Baby

 How to Properly Hold a Newborn Baby

-All new parents are nervous when it comes to holding a newborn baby for the first time — that’s human nature.
-There are a few things to keep in mind when holding your baby, and in the following sections we break them down for you depending on the situation.
-The most important step when carrying or holding your newborn is to support his head and neck.
-Your baby will not develop head control until he's about 4 months old, so it will be your job to ensure that his head doesn’t flop from side to side or snap from front to back.
+All new parents feel a bit nervous when it comes to holding a newborn baby for the first time—that's totally normal.
+There are a few things to keep in mind when holding your baby, and we'll break them down for you depending on the situation.
+The most important step when carrying a baby or holding your newborn is to support their head and neck.
+Your baby won't develop head control until they're about 4 months old, so it's your job to ensure that their head doesn't flop from side to side or snap from front to back.

 Picking Up Your Baby